-A reason women were treated as mostly eye-candy on the original series might have to do with the poor reaction of test audiences to the original pilot, "The Cage", in 1964.
+A reason women are treated as mostly eye-candy on the original series might have to do with the poor reaction of test audiences to the original pilot, "The Cage", in 1964.
 Gene Roddenberry claimed that a lot of women objected to seeing a woman in a position of authority (Number One, played by Majel Barrett), and the fact that the female crew members wore pants.

-Also in "The Cage", somewhat jarring to modern viewers might be Captain Pike's unwillingness to allow, and discomfort with having a woman on the bridge (when a female yeoman comes up to deliver a report)... with the exception of Number One, that is.
+Also in "The Cage", somewhat jarring to modern viewers might be Captain Pike's unwillingness to allow, and discomfort with having, a woman on the bridge (when a female yeoman comes up to deliver a report)... with the exception of Number One, that is.

-Torchwood Actually uses time travel to explicitly call this out on a couple of occasions.
+Torchwood actually uses time travel to explicitly call this out on a couple of occasions.

 In the episode "Captain Jack Harkness", Jack and Toshiko are transported back to WWII, where Jack meets the real Jack Harkness that he originally stole the identity of (as described in Doctor Who).
-It turns out that the real Jack is gay, and as to be expected in the 1940's, in denial about it.
-Both Jack's are massively attracted to each other, and Torchwood's Jack knowing that the real Jack is destined to die the following day, dances with and shares a passionate kiss with his namesake before returning to the 21st century.
+It turns out that the real Jack is gay, and is, as to be expected in the 1940's, in denial about it.
+Both Jacks are massively attracted to each other, and Torchwood's Jack, knowing that the real Jack is destined to die the following day, dances with and shares a passionate kiss with his namesake before returning to the 21st century.

 In "To the Last Man", Torchwood has been keeping a young WWI soldier in cryogenic suspension since the war, taking him out annually for checkup, because they know he will be crucial to resolving some temporal crisis.
 The tragedy is that they removed him from a military hospital, where he was catatonic from shell shock.
-When they return him to his own time he will revert to that condition, and be executed by the military for "cowardice", as shell shock (PTSD) was not recognized as an actual medical condition at the time and soldiers who suffered from it actually were executed.
+When they return him to his own time, he will revert to that condition and be executed by the military for "cowardice", as shell shock (PTSD) was not recognized as an actual medical condition at the time and soldiers who suffered from it actually were executed.

 "No one seems to care about the wee boy getting battered.
-Thankfully some things in Scotland have changed for the better."
+Thankfully, some things in Scotland have changed for the better."

-More than once a villainess is given much a lighter punishment than her male counterparts such as Morn in "The Night of the Flying Pie Plate," who gets a lighter sentence than her other conspirators, or even allowed to walk away scot-free, apparently simply because she is a beautiful woman.
+More than once, a villainess is given much a lighter punishment than her male counterparts such as Morn in "The Night of the Flying Pie Plate," who gets a lighter sentence than her other conspirators, or is even allowed to walk away scot-free, apparently simply because she is a beautiful woman.
 This is compounded at the end of "The Night of the Red-Eyed Madmen," when the villainess gives a rather insightful, moving speech about how she'd only wanted to be seen as more than "just a woman."
 This small step forward is promptly ignored in favor of having her and another woman fawn over a new dress and begin discussing how to look their best when the train pulls into Carson City.

 The entire last scene of "The Night of the Firebrand" just drips with misogyny, as West and Gordon decide that Vixen O'Shaughnessy's punishment (for helping mastermind an attempted massacre at a military fort and a coup against Canada) is to be "forced to return to the feminine fold" so that she will "leave the fighting to us," by which they mean they're just going to make her return to the ladies' finishing school she escaped from.
 When she objects and goes into a Character Filibuster about all the wrongs that still need fighting against in the world, West basically gives her a Vulcan nerve pinch (a Running Gag in this episode) and reflects that he'd better tell the school's headmistress how to do it.

-"The Night of the Tycoons" romps home with the gold in Misogynistic Episode Writing; other episodes have female villains, but there's an unpleasant tone throughout the episode suggesting women have no business being in charge of huge corporations, capped off by its tag scene with Lionel's fiancee Kyra booted off to the kitchen and Jim telling him he's got to keep these women in their place.
+"The Night of the Tycoons" romps home with the gold in Sexist Episode Writing; other episodes have female villains, but there's an unpleasant tone throughout the episode suggesting women have no business being in charge of huge corporations, capped off by its tag scene with Lionel's fiancee Kyra booted off to the kitchen and Jim telling him he's got to keep these women in their place.

 All that said, there are exceptions such as Laurette in "The Night of the Winged Terror, Part 2," Posey in "The Night of the Poisonous Posey" and most dramatically Astarte in "The Night of the Druid's Blood," who's not only caught but will, it's implied, hang for her crimes.
 And Jim makes it clear he isn't sorry.